DemocracyEarth/wallet/README.md

   - [ ] Distributed resource storage 🔗 with [IPFS](https://github.com/ipfs/js-ipfs).
   - [ ] Native desktop client 🔗 with [Electron](https://github.com/electron/electron).

 **Community:**

+<iframe src="https://ghbtns.com/github-btn.html?user=democracyearth&repo=sovereign&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>

   * [Slack](https://democracyearth.slack.com).
   * [Medium](http://medium.com/@democracyearth).
   * [Twitter](http://twitter.com/DemocracyEarth).
   * [Facebook](http://facebook.com/DemocracyEarth).

-**Notes:**
+**Release:**

+`version 0.1.0`

-> The tragedy of the commons is how dysfunctional our conversations are.
+> _Note:_ The tragedy of the commons is how dysfunctional our conversations are.
 Win-win situations are effectively possible yet talibanization 💣 has won our minds pushing us to rhetorical oblivion.
-Institutional reality is created by the ability of storing & processing promises, being this the main task that our aspiring politicians competing for authority perform with their soft promises.
-Yet the Quixote of the 21st century will not be a knight-errant struggling to revive the glories of feudalism but a bureaucrat in a brown suit: We are on a mission to decentralize power by giving everyone the capability of creating blockchain institutions based on hard promises.
+Institutional reality is created by the ability of storing & processing promises, being this the main task that our aspiring politicians competing for authority perform.
+Yet the Quixote of the 21st century will not be a knight-errant struggling to revive the glories of feudalism but a bureaucrat in a brown suit.
+We are on a mission to decentralize power by giving everyone the capability of creating blockchain based institutions operating in peer to peer networks.

 Built for [personal sovereignty](https://www.amazon.com/Sovereign-Individual-Mastering-Transition-Information/dp/0684832720) ✊.

-**Release _(in progress)_:** `version 0.1.0`

 ## Setup